baominh/Cs121/readme.txt

 Utilities.java: Write a method that reads in a text file and returns a list of the tokens in that file.

-Write a method to print out frequency results.
+Frequency.java : Write a method to print out frequency results.

 WordFrequencyCounter.java : Count the total number of words and their frequencies in a token list.